We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 When using milk of magnesia as an antacid, it may also have a laxative effect.
 Do not use milk of magnesia as an antacid for more than 14 days in a row.

-Talk to a doctor before using milk of magnesia to treat other digestive issues in children under 12.
+Speak with a doctor before using milk of magnesia to treat other digestive issues in children under age 12.

 Most people who take milk of magnesia do not experience side effects.